qkunst/collectiemanagement/report.md

       should return all collections when the user is a super admin should return all collections and sub(sub)collections the user has access to should restrict find
+    #accessible_artists
+      should return all artists for admin
+      should return a subset for users with a single collection
+    #accessible_works
+      should return all works for admin
+      should return a subset for users with a single collection
     #collection_ids
       should return ids of collections
     #collection_accessibility_log